eclipse-sumo/sumo/docs/web/docs/Installing/index.md

 brew install --cask sumo-gui
 ```

 In case this process fails, it can also be manually achieved by copying these application bundles from `$SUMO_HOME/build/osx/sumo-gui`, `$SUMO_HOME/build/osx/netedit` and `$SUMO_HOME/build/osx/osm-web-wizard` to the `/Applications` folder.
-Another alternative is to download the application launchers from [here](../Downloads.md#application_launchers).
+Another alternative is to download the [application launchers](../Downloads.md#homebrew).

 These application bundles determine the location of your SUMO installation by evaluating your `$SUMO_HOME` variable setting and start the programs accordingly.
 Multiple SUMO installations may be used by changing the `$SUMO_HOME` variable.